lucylow/Martha_Stewart/README.md

 # Martha Stewart
-Algorithmic Trading also known as Automated Trading, Black-Box Tarding, or Algo-Trading.
-Computer program follows algorithm of pre-defined set of instructions to place trades.
-Theoretically, will generate profits at a speed and frequency that is impossible for a human trader.
-The finance focus will be on High Frequency Trading (HFT).
+**Algorithmic Trading** also known as Automated Trading, Black-Box Tarding, or Algo-Trading.
+Computer program follows algorithm of **pre-defined set of instructions to place trades**.
+Theoretically, **generates profits at a speed and frequency that is impossible for a human trader.**

 ---